 Where to Stay in Berlin

 Not quite what you’re looking for?
-Click here browse more Berlin hotels!
+Click here to browse more Berlin hotels!

 There’s so much to see and do in Berlin, it may cause a minor headache trying to work out how to fit it all in and to plan the perfect itinerary, particularly if only visiting for a couple of days.
 Fortunately, the visitor is aided by short distances between many attractions and regular, comprehensive public transport.

-Although Berlin may not quite take your breath away, it may well leave you gasping for more, even if completing the full 4 days in Berlin itinerary.
+Although the city may not quite take your breath away, it may well leave you gasping for more, even if completing the full Berlin itinerary above.

 Are you planning to visit Berlin?
 Have any questions about this itinerary?
 Let us know in the comments!